 - Blog within a particular niche.

-- Know your readers needs.
+- Know your readers needs and desires.

 For more information on niche blogging, see my post Niche Website Ideas.

-What this means is that you need to solve a problem for your readers.
-This builds trust and keeps your readers coming back.
+It’s also important to create content that solves a problem for your readers.
+This builds trust and keeps your readers coming back for more.

 For example, if you are a recipe blogger; you might want to offer posts on ingredient substitutes.
-How to substitute for butter or milk in a recipe might be helpful to someone with a dairy allergy.
+How to substitute for butter or milk, in a recipe, might be helpful to someone with a dairy allergy.
 You are solving a problem for them, and building trust with them.